Global Metal Products Market Size, Share, Value, and Competitive Landscape 2021

 Chart 8 Metal Packaging, Wire and Other Fabricated Metal Products Production 2002-2022, LCU million

-Chart 9 Coating of Metals and Mechanical Engineering Production 2002-2022, LCU million
+Chart 9 Forming of Metal and Powder Metallurgy Production 2002-2022, LCU million

 Chart 10 Absolute Growth by Category, LCU million